 If it is really cold, I have found it useful to wear a short or long sleeved base layer underneath other layers.
 The perennial Helly Hansen is a great option.
 Try a short sleeved merino top as a base layer for those really cold days.

 One of the great things about some of the most recent thermals is the number of wee extra things that come on the tops.
 Many of the thermals now come with flat lock seams to add extra comfort and prevent chafing.
 There are now a number of thermal tops with pockets.
 The other great thing is having a thermal top that has 'mitts' or some sort of cover for your hands.
-Here are a couple of great thermal tops with these and other extras:

 Most running jackets will have some reflective on them, but some of the thermal tops have this as well, so if you are running without your jacket you will still be seen.
-Check out these thermal tops that have some reflective piping on:

 It is of course very important to make sure your legs stay warm.
 I generally find I need a thermal top before I need to start wearing thermal tights, but again if you are in the hills or when it gets colder you will definitely need warm legs.
 Here are some of this year's newest thermal tights.
 They all have a pocket with a zip for keys or a gel, except the Skins thermal compression tights.
 They also have at least some reflective on for better visibility in those dark evenings or early mornings.